Ep 27: Interview with Dr. Patricia Papernow (Part 3: Stepfamily Success & Traditions)

 2. Navigate to the Synergistic Stepparenting Podcast.

-4. Under one of the highlighted reviews, select “Write a Review.”
-If you like what you hear – give us a 5-star rating!
-And let us and others know what you like about the show.
+If you like what you hear, please give us a 5-star rating!
+Let us and others know what you love about the show.